 Sometimes holiday breaks can feel the same way.
 Days (sometimes weeks) loom ahead that are inconsistent with the normal routine.
 Breaks are absolutely needed (for everyone’s sanity), but having a loose game plan can make them more fun and memorable.

 Plus, there are so many fantastic holiday activities to do with your kids – you want to make sure you don’t miss a thing!

 Creating a plan can help keep you sane, organized, and make sure you do all of the fun holiday activities you want to with your kids.
-So use this list to schedule some holiday fun on your calendar.
+So use this list to schedule some holiday fun on your calendar and create your own Christmas or winter bucket list.
 These activities are all fun, entertaining, and sure to get everyone in the Christmas spirit.

 Best Family Christmas Activities

 Advent begins on the fourth Sunday before Christmas, and an intentional Advent activity and devotional can be a great way to keep the meaning of the season at the forefront of your mind.

 Here are two options you might like to try with your kids this season:

 Find out if there is a local farmer’s market your family can take a trip to.
 Many include hayrides and a lot of yummy holiday treats.
 They are a great spot to pick up fresh apple cider or delicious baked goods to serve at Christmas dinner.

 Our city does a wonderful Celebration of Lights each year, and it’s so much fun to pile into the van and drive through the show, seeing incredible light displays.